Embassy of Sweden, Dublin: History

-The Swedish consulate was subordinate to the consulate general in London and was located 1930–1931 at 5 Upper Ely Place.
+The Swedish consulate was subordinate to the Consulate General in London and was located from 1930 to 1931 at 5 Upper Ely Place.
+From 1932 to 1935, it was located at 17 Fitzwilliam Square, from 1936 to 1937 at 67 Merrion Square, and from 1938 to 1946 at 6 Ailesbury Road in Ballsbridge.

-In the years 1932–1935 it was located at 17 Fitzwilliam Square, 1936–1937 at 67 Merrion Square, and 1938–1946 at 6 Ailesbury Road in Ballsbridge.
-In January 1946, the Swedish government decided that the consulship in Dublin would be changed to a position of legation counsellor, and the holder of the position was given the status of chargé d'affaires en pied.
-On 25 February 1946, an Irish delegation arrived in Stockholm to discuss, among other things, the opening of diplomatic relations between Ireland and Sweden.
+In January 1946, the Swedish government decided that the consul in Dublin would be upgraded to a position of legation counsellor, and the holder of the post was given the status of chargé d'affaires en pied.
+On 25 February 1946, an Irish delegation arrived in Stockholm to discuss, among other matters, the establishment of diplomatic relations between Ireland and Sweden.
 On 28 June, Ireland's chargé d'affaires, John Aloysius Belton, arrived in Stockholm.
-Oscar Thorsing was appointed as Swedish chargé d'affaires in Dublin from 1 July 1946.
-In October 1959, an agreement was reached between the Swedish and Irish governments on the mutual elevation of the respective countries' legations to embassies.
-In connection with this, Sweden's envoy in Dublin Leif Öhrvall was appointed ambassador.
+Oscar Thorsing was appointed Swedish chargé d'affaires in Dublin from 1 July 1946.

+In October 1959, an agreement was reached between the Swedish and Irish governments on the mutual elevation of their respective legations to embassies.
+In connection with this, Sweden's envoy in Dublin, Leif Öhrvall, was appointed ambassador.

-In 2010, the Swedish government decided to close the embassy which was part of a Swedish policy to close six European embassies, including Bulgaria, Luxembourg, and Slovenia.
-From 2010, a Stockholm-based ambassador, who regularly traveled to Dublin, was responsible for the bilateral relations between Sweden and Ireland.
-From 2010, Sweden had an honorary consulate general in Dublin located at 12 Fitzwilliam Place.
-Sweden's government decided on 3 November 2021 to open an embassy in Dublin.
-From 1 February 2023, the embassy was located in temporary premises at the Danish Embassy in Iveagh Court on Harcourt Road pending a permanent address.
+In 2010, the Swedish government decided to close the embassy as part of a policy to shut six European embassies, including those in Bulgaria, Luxembourg, and Slovenia.
+From 2010, a Stockholm-based ambassador, who regularly traveled to Dublin, was responsible for bilateral relations between Sweden and Ireland.
+Sweden also maintained an honorary consulate general in Dublin, located at 12 Fitzwilliam Place.

+On 3 November 2021, the Swedish government decided to reopen the embassy in Dublin.
+From 1 February 2023, the embassy was located in temporary premises at the Danish Embassy in Iveagh Court on Harcourt Road, pending a permanent address.
 On 12 November 2024, the new Swedish embassy was officially inaugurated by Migration Minister Johan Forssell, who unveiled the embassy's coat of arms.